M-croHard/MacroHard/README.md

 ---
 This application is applicable to event holders, and event guests.
 The application will provide meaningful and smooth services to both sides of the event/ticketing process.
 Event holders will be able to set event dates, times, venues, prices, and ticket amounts.
 Event guests will be able to search events and look at ticket costs, seating, and details on the availability of tickets with the ability to purchase the tickets that they want.

 Our application will be delivered through a web page and mobile devices.
-The information needed to be stored and retrieved by users will be stored on a web server.
+The information needed to be stored and retrieved by users will be stored on a web server and database server.

+Most of of our user stories revolve concerts.
+However, this application can be used for any event where tickets need to be sold.

 #Stakeholders